nrgraghunath/go-docker-template/README.md

-# go-grpc-template
+# go-docker-template
-A Exclusive Template For GoLang - gRPC.
+A Exclusive Template For GoLang - Docker With Swarm.